I’m a writer, show host, and producer exploring the psychology of transformation: how people change themselves and their surroundings.

 A Buddhist View (Podcast)

 I also co-host A Buddhist View.
-A podcast with Ringu Tulku Rinpoche, a Tibetan monk and longtime translator for the Dalai Lama.
+A podcast with Ringu Tulku Rinpoche, a Tibetan monk and the translator for the Dalai Lama.
 We talk about how ancient frameworks hold up in modern life.
-Think less spiritual branding, more practical tools for being a person.
+Think of it as practical tools for improving your life.

 How I Got Here